Perfect (Ed Sheeran song): International charts

 The original version peaked at number one in Austria, Belgium, France, Luxembourg, Malaysia, Netherlands, Philippines, Poland, Scotland, Slovakia, Slovenia, Switzerland and the United Kingdom.
 After the Beyoncé duet release, "Perfect" also reached number one in Australia, Denmark, Germany, Italy, New Zealand, Sweden and the United States.
-Sales of the original version along with sales of the duet version with Beyoncé and Andrea Bocelli also attributed to the song reaching No. 1 in the UK in late 2017.
+Sales of the original version along with sales of the duet version with Beyoncé and Andrea Bocelli also attributed to the song reaching number 1 in the UK in late 2017.
 The song is Sheeran's fourth to reach number one in Australia, and held the country's top spot for eight consecutive weeks before "God's Plan" by Drake displaced it.
 In April 2023, it which clocks up its 312th week within The Australian top 100, the longest ever chart song in Australian Chart history.
 It went to number one as well in Canada, becoming Sheeran's second number one there and Beyoncé's first.
 As of 3 January 2019, the song has sold 207,000 digital copies in Canada.